-Donald G. Johnson Jr. brings thirty-seven years of legal experience to the Aerlex Law Group team.
+Donald G. Johnson Jr. brings forty-two years of legal experience to the Aerlex Law Group team.
 He graduated from Harvard Law School in 1975 and was admitted to the California Bar that same year.
 Prior to that, in 1972, he received his undergraduate degree in electrical engineering from the University of Iowa.

 In addition to practicing aviation law, Mr. Johnson specializes in securities transactions and securities law compliance, mergers and acquisitions, corporate finance, commercial transactions, business organizations and related matters.
 Mr. Johnson has also advised hundreds of clients in private and public offerings of securities and in acquisition, merger, and corporate reorganization transactions of public and private companies.
 These transactions have involved clients in a broad range of industries ranging from aerospace, advertising, agriculture and financial services to entertainment, manufacturing, technology and healthcare.